akuklev/LiterateKotlin/README.md

 We envision at least two solvers: Linear solver precisely as in Knuth's METAPOST (in particular, solves the example above) and, in the distant future, a deep unification solver as defined in [The Verse Calculus paper](https://simon.peytonjones.org/assets/pdfs/verse-icfp23.pdf) by Simon Peyton Jones, Guy Steele et al., that possesses enormous expressive power, elegantly subsuming both Prolog and Datalog.

 ## Dual naming: verbose names and concise names
 Naming things is hard both in programming and in mathematics.
 Objects and operations should have readable and self-explanatory names.
-However, verbose names may heavily obstruct readability in formulas.
+However, verbose names may severely impair readability in formulas.
 Compare the following three variants of the same formula:
 - `n·(n + 1) / 2`,
 - `elementCount * (elementCount + 1) / 2`, and
 - `div(times(elementCount, plus(elementCount, 1)), 2)`